dxa/playbook/decisions.md

 {% include guide_nav.html %}

+## This shouldn't be surprising

+We find it's quite rare for good options to come out of the blue, so the options being placed in front of you shouldn't come as a surprise.

+The options should address pain points that you have been hearing about from inside, and outside your organisation.

+If you have genuinely been consulting with your community the process should be more of a formality than a decision.

 ## Trust your people

 The people you have working for you probably know more about this than you do.

 Ask your people which option they would take, and in plain language, why.
 They should be able to explain the pros, cons and impacts to the community.

+Ask them about the risks, consequences and next steps.

 You have these people for a reason, so take their opinions seriously.